Gene targeting: Methods

 Gene targeting methods are established for several model organisms and may vary depending on the species used.
 To target genes in mice, the DNA is inserted into mouse embryonic stem cells in culture.
 Cells with the insertion can contribute to a mouse's tissue via embryo injection.
 Finally, chimeric mice where the modified cells make up the reproductive organs are bred.
 After this step the entire body of the mouse is based on the selected embryonic stem cell.

 To target genes in moss, the DNA is incubated together with freshly isolated protoplasts and with polyethylene glycol.
 As mosses are haploid organisms, moss filaments (protonema) can be directly screened for the target, either by treatment with antibiotics or with PCR.
 Unique among plants, this procedure for reverse genetics is as efficient as in yeast.
 Gene targeting has been successfully applied to cattle, sheep, swine and many fungi.

-The frequency of gene targeting can be significantly enhanced through the use of engineered endonucleases such as zinc finger nucleases, engineered homing endonucleases, and nucleases based on engineered TAL effectors.
+The frequency of gene targeting can be significantly enhanced through the use of site-specific endonucleases such as zinc finger nucleases, engineered homing endonucleases, TALENS, or most commonly the CRISPR-Cas system.
 This method has been applied to species including Drosophila melanogaster, tobacco, corn, human cells, mice and rats.

+Comparison to other forms of genetic engineering

+The relationship between gene targeting, gene editing and genetic modification is outlined in the Venn diagram below.
+It displays how 'Genetic engineering' encompasses all 3 of these techniques.
+Genome editing is characterised by making small edits to the genome at a specific location, often following cutting of the target DNA region by a site-specific-nuclease such as CRISPR.
+Genetic modification usually describes the insertion of a transgene (foreign DNA, i.e. a gene from another species) into a random location within the genome.
+Gene-targeting is a specific biotechnological tool that can lead to small changes to the genome at a specific site - in which case the edits caused by gene-targeting would count as genome editing.
+However gene targeting is also capable of inserting entire genes (such as transgenes) at the target site if the transgene is incorporated into the homology repair template that is used during gene-targeting.
+In such cases the edits caused by gene-targeting would, in some jurisdictions, be considered as equivalent to Genetic Modification as insertion of foreign DNA has occurred.

+Gene targeting is one specific form of genome editing tool.
+Other genome editing tools include targeted mutagenesis, base editing and prime editing, all of which create edits to the endogenous DNA (DNA already present in the organism) at a specific genomic location.
+This site-specific or 'targeted' nature of genome editing is typically what makes genome-editing different to traditional 'genetic modification' which inserts a transgene at a non-specific location in the organisms' genome, as well as gene-editing making small edits to the DNA already present in the organisms, verses genetic modification insertion 'foreign' DNA from another species.